adreena/Asset_Mng/README.md

 RFID technology is a useful technique in tracking and managing assets database or asset management application.
-Assets are attached a tag, each tag contains information about that asset, tags are scanned with RFID reader and the data is synced through system database.
+Assets are attached a tag, each tag contains information about that asset, such as owner, purchased date, guarantee expiary date , its location and current status. tags are scanned with RFID reader and the data is synced through system database.